-Level Indicators of Level Consequence Supervised by Level 4: SEVERE IMPACT Any one of the following negative behaviours would result in 4 de-merits Failing to respond to behaviour interventions demonstrating a Potentially Pupil removed from school on temporary suspension Final Behaviour Contract issued, and Parents automatically Headmaster & Deputy Headmaster serious lack of Resilience and unwillingness to learn from past mistakes.
+Level Indicators of Level Consequence Supervised by Level 4: SEVERE IMPACT Any one of the following negative behaviours would result in 4 de-merits Failing to respond to behaviour interventions demonstrating a Potentially Pupil removed from school on temporary suspension Final Behaviour Contract issued. and Parents automatically Headmaster & Deputy Headmaster.
+Head of Conduct serious lack of Resilience and unwillingness to learn from past mistakes.
 Continued negative course of action is affecting your learning/future success as a result of low levels of Scholarship in all subjects.
-Actions could cause long term or permanent harm to yourself and others demonstrating a complete lack of Fellowship .
-Examples: an illegal activitypersistent discriminatory behaviouralcohol on site. called in for a meeting with the Headmaster.
+Actions could cause long term or permanent harm to called in for a meeting with the Headmaster.
 4 de-merits.